knockout/tko/README.md

 Tests
 ---

-You can run a standalone server with `node spec/server.js`.
+You can run a standalone server with `npm test`.
 It will print the URL for the server to the console.
 You can connect to it with any browser and the tests will be executed.

-Automated tests with `chromedriver` can be initiated with `node spec/runner.js`.
+Automated tests with `chromedriver` can be initiated with `npm start`.
 You will need to independently start `chromedriver` with `chromedriver --url-base=/wd/hub --port=4445`.